hollasch/LSON/README.md

         ]
     }

-If more values are given for a row than were specified in the structure template, they will be ignored.
-If fewer values are given, they will be interpreted as `null`.
+If more values are given for a row than were specified in the structure template, the additional values will be ignored.
+If fewer values are given, the missing values will be undefined.
+For example,

+    {
+        collection <value isPositive>: [
+            < -1.5 false >
+            <  0         >
+            <  2.4 true  red null >
+        ]
+    }

+would yield the same result as this LSON:

+    {
+        collection: [
+            {
+                value: -1.5
+                isPositive: false
+            }
+            {
+                value: 0
+            }
+            {
+                value: 2.4
+                isPositive: true
+            }
+        ]
+    }

-As a side note, this is _not_ the most efficient way to express CSV.
+As a side note, this is _not_ the most efficient way to express tabular data.
 That would be more like this:

     {
         fields: [ key1 key2 key3 ]